 Wall Street resumed its cautious stance Friday, giving up sizable early gains and closing sharply lower as investors played it safe and cashed in profits before the weekend.

 Shares of Goldman Sachs dropped Friday on reports that the investment bank plans job cuts, though the firm told CNBC that the cuts are part of regular employee reviews.

 Microsoft's strong earnings and bullish forecast could be a catalyst for more tech buying in Friday's session.

 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

-Also, an adoring fan's generous offer; Cisco's new wireless acquisition and more.Investing can be confusing.
+In a special Sell Block, Cramer revisits the worst performers of the subprime mortgage crisis.
+His new takes may surprise you.Investing can be confusing.
 Luckily, Cramer has mapped out some road rules for all you Home Gamers trying to navigate the jungle that is Wall Street.
 Think of it as "Mad Money 101" –- some fundamental advice to keep in mind as you play the market.
 Whether you're a first time investor or a seasoned financier, it's always good to remember the basics.

 Goldman Sachs, the U.S. investment bank advising the British government on the future of Northern Rock, is seeking to widen the range of options open to the government in its bid to rescue the stricken bank.

 Merrill Lynch & Co is seeking to hire Thomas Montag, who retired as one of Goldman Sachs co-heads of global securities trading last month, according to financial sources.